or Call 03 9557 9113

 The therapists at Bayside Psychotherapy are trained to help you gain self-control and overcome your fear of needles.
 Whether you prefer to meet with a counsellor face-to-face at our Melbourne clinic in Highett, or from the comfort of your home, via secure online connection, we’re here for you.
 You can also download a targeted self-hypnosis recording for needle phobia to help you get started.
 The first step to getting help is the most important, and you can take it today.

-Don’t let your fear of needles run your life and result in you neglecting your health!
+Don’t let your fear of needles result in you neglecting your health!

 Call us on (03) 9557 9113 or use our contact form to book your confidential appointment.

 Why are people so afraid of needles?

 After all, injections are a common part of procedures to treat, prevent, or diagnose medical conditions.
 Needle phobia often stems from a traumatic experience in childhood, but sometimes people have no idea where their feelings of fear and panic came from.
 And as with all phobias, the reasons can be more complicated than you might expect.
 Investigating the underlying causes of ‘irrational’ fears through counselling is a good way of addressing the problems those fears can cause in your daily life.

 Whether your symptoms are fainting, hyperventilating, turning pale, running in terror or just feeling nauseous, needle phobia is a real problem with real consequences, ranging from embarrassment to contracting diseases unnecessarily.
 The experienced therapists at Bayside Psychotherapy have worked with many patients who needed treatment for this phobia, and many others.